dwavesystems/dwave-ocean-sdk/docs/examples/scheduling.rst

 Represent Constraints as Penalties
 ----------------------------------

-You can represent constraints as a BQMs using :ref:`penalty_sdk` in many different ways.
+You can represent constraints as BQMs using :ref:`penalty_sdk` in many different ways.

 * Constraint 1: During business hours, all meetings must be attended in person